 3. Broken Compressor Fan

-Many newer air compressors — particularly those on the lower-cost end of the spectrum — are equipped with fans made of plastic, which is less expensive than metal but is also more easily prone to wear and tear.
+Many newer air compressors — particularly those on the lower-cost end of the spectrum — blow air with fans made of plastic, which is less expensive than metal but is also more easily prone to wear and tear.
 Fortunately, a replacement fan made of either material will work in almost any compressor.
 Therefore, if you have a fan with broken plastic blades, you could turn this into an opportunity to upgrade to metal.

 Before you pick a replacement fan, check the compressor manual for a listing of the part number and corresponding dimensions.
 If not found, measure the dimensions and the hole diameter of the original fan.
 Take note of the number of blades and the direction of airflow, as both details are consequential to the performance and make of the compressor.